 Remove the lobsters to a wooden board, cut them up and crack the claws.
 With large slotted spoons, remove the seafood, potatoes and sausages to a large bowl and top with the lobsters.
 Season the broth in the pot to taste and serve immediately in mugs with the clambake.

 Tools You May Need

 Photograph by Johnny Miller

-Recipe from The Barefoot Contessa Cookbook.
-Copyright (c) 1999 by Ina Garten, by arrangement with Clarkson Potter/Publishers, a division of Random House LLC.
+Adapted from The Barefoot Contessa Cookbook, Copyright 1999 by Ina Garten, Clarkson Potter/Publisher.
+All rights reserved.

 Price and stock may change after publish date, and we may make money off